Delivery Options: IN CLASS, ONLINECourse Schedule

 You must be a minimum of 18 years of age to be admitted to the program.
 Successful completion of a Grade 12 diploma and relevant work experience are recommended.
 If English is not your first language, please review the English language proficiency requirements.

 You can take courses first and enrol in the certificate later, however, as programs are subject to change, we recommend you apply for admission to the certificate program as early as possible.
-Once you are admitted, you can be confident that you have locked in the requirements leading to your graduation.
+Once admitted, you can be confident that completed and eligible courses will apply to your certificate.

 Contact us for more information.Apply for Admission